 - The positioning of modems is also affected by sources of white water and air.
-If a modem is close to a thruster then the air bubbles within the white water will produce a significant attenuation effect.
-In this case it is preferable to move the modem to another location or to lower the modem away from the white water. - The longer the transmission distance the more signal attenuation is observed. - The further through the water column which sound must travel the more losses are observed by the signal.
+If a modem is close to a thruster, then the air bubbles within the white water will produce a significant attenuation effect.
+In this case it is preferable to move the modem to another location or to lower the modem away from the white water. - The longer the transmission distance the more signal attenuation is observed. - The further through the water column the sound travels, the more losses are observed by the signal.
 These losses come from the attenuation of the signal by the water and through signal spreading.
-It is important to configure the units which are being deployed so that they have sufficient energy to arrive at their destination with sufficient signal level so as to be received and decided cleanly.
+It is important to configure the units which are being deployed so they have sufficient energy to arrive at their destination with sufficient signal level to be received and decoded cleanly.